Centralizing Translation Services Your Way – 5 Points to Consider

 - And keep it under your own roof.

-Owning your own Translation Management System (TMS) is a completely realistic solution that allows you to consolidate all databases of already translated content from your suppliers into one source.
-There is no need to invent or build anything, TMS solutions are an off-the-shelf product these days, with a variety of them available.
+Owning your own Translation Management System (TMS) is a completely realistic solution that allows you to consolidate all your translation memory databases from all your vendors into one secure location.

-You can then have a number of suppliers working within your TMS and focusing on what they do best – translation.
-Meanwhile, you are in complete control of maintaining and leveraging already-translated content.
+You can then have have multiple Language Services Providers working and focusing on what they do best – translation.
+Meanwhile, you are in complete control of maintaining and leveraging your translation memory databases.

 Wait, you say you have no one on your staff to manage the TMS?
 No problem!
 You can hire a consulting service to set the system up and manage it for you, perhaps by embedding their own employee into your company so they would be available to you at all times.

-The choices are numerous and will likely vary from corporation to corporation.
-The bottom line is that centralization does not mean the same thing to everyone.
+The choices are plentiful and will likely vary from corporation to corporation depending on their specific centralization goals.

 Look for centralized solutions that help you achieve your goals, put control and ownership squarely into your hands, and allow you to continuously maintain full compliance.